kcl-lang/kpm/docs/kcl_mod.md

 - version — The version of the package.
 - source — registry, git or path.
 - checksum - To verify the integrity of the package.

+## kcl.mod.proto
+We provide [kcl.mod.proto](./kcl.mod.proto) to define the specification of kcl.mod.